Better understand regurgitation in babies with Biostime

 Why does a baby spit up?

-At birth, the infant's digestive tract and the valve ring (called the cardia) that prevents food from going back up from the stomach to the mouth are still immature.
-3 This is why, just after breastfeeding or a little later, the baby may regurgitate a mixture of milk and saliva.
-This painless regurgitation, which does not harm the baby's growth, is also called simple gastroesophageal reflux 3 .
+At birth, the infant's digestive tract and the valve ring (called the cardia) that prevents food from flowing back up from the stomach to the mouth are still immature.
+This is why, right after feeding or a little later, the baby may regurgitate a mixture of milk and saliva.
+These regurgitations, which are painless and do not harm the baby's growth, are also called simple gastroesophageal reflux.

-Some babies spit up more than others, but this usually decreases around 6 months, with the start of solid food 6 , and stops completely around 1 year.
-In any case, if your baby is doing well and continues to gain weight, don't worry, spit-up is mostly harmless 4 .
+Some babies spit up more than others, but this usually decreases around 6 months, with the start of weaning , and stops completely around 1 year.
+In any case, if your baby is doing well and continues to gain weight, don't worry; spitting up is mostly harmless.

-What to do if your baby spits up 5.6 ?
+What to do if your baby regurgitates 5.6 ?

-• During feeding, remember to take regular breaks to allow him to burp and expel the air that distends his stomach and promotes gastroesophageal reflux;
+• During breastfeeding, remember to take regular breaks to allow your baby to burp and release the air that distends their stomach and promotes gastroesophageal reflux;

 • Divide the amount of milk given at each meal so as not to overload his stomach;

-• If your baby is not breastfed*, check that you have followed the preparation instructions on the infant milk box;
+• If your baby is not breastfed*, check that you have followed the preparation instructions on the infant formula box;

-• After feeding, keep your baby upright against you and after a few minutes, if you lay him down, remember to raise his head slightly;
+• After breastfeeding, keep your baby upright against you and after a few minutes, if you lay him/her down, remember to slightly elevate his/her head;

-• Avoid putting pressure on his stomach with a diaper that is too tight, for example;
+• Avoid putting pressure on her tummy with a diaper that is too tight, for example;

-• If your child is old enough to start weaning, you can try giving him solid foods, starting of course with smooth purees, and gradually introducing pieces;
+• If your child is old enough to start weaning, you can try giving them solid foods, starting of course with smooth purees, and gradually introducing pieces;

-• Avoid passive smoking which can increase reflux.
+• Avoid passive smoking, which can worsen reflux.

-Note: burping helps reduce regurgitation but is not systematic, especially when breastfeeding*.
+Note: burping helps reduce regurgitation but it is not systematic, especially in the case of breastfeeding*.

-In case of significant and frequent regurgitation, and if you are not breastfeeding*, your pediatrician will probably recommend that you change your infant milk 6 .
+In case of significant and frequent regurgitation, and if you are not breastfeeding*, your pediatrician will surely recommend that you change infant formula 6 .

-Infant regurgitation is generally benign.
-However, if you notice that it seems painful and is accompanied by crying , that it is very abundant, that your baby is not gaining weight or refuses to eat , it is important to consult a pediatrician to find the cause of this regurgitation, such as gastroesophageal reflux, and thus put in place appropriate medical treatment 5 .
+Infant regurgitation is usually benign.
+However, if you notice that it seems painful and is accompanied by crying , is very abundant, or if your baby is not gaining weight orrefuses to feed , it is important to consult a pediatrician to find the cause of the regurgitation, such as gastroesophageal reflux, and thus implement appropriate medical treatment .

-Is your baby prone to spitting up?
-Do you have any tips to share with other parents to help them get through this time?
-The #NouvelleGénérationBio community is eager to hear your unfiltered stories !
-Share your experiences or concerns on our Instagram account @biostime.fr , as your answers are always informative.
+Is your baby prone to reflux?
+Do you have any tips to share with other parents to help them through this phase?
+The #NewGenerationBio community is eager to hear your unfiltered stories !
+Share your experiences or questions on our Instagram @biostime.fr because your responses are always invaluable.

 Sources: